EEricHwang/EEricHwang.github.io/_pages/research.md

 <h2> Safety-Critical Control and Assurance for Unmanned Aerial Vehicle </h2>
 <hr>
 <div id="dot2" style="display:inline"> This research aims to enhance the operational safety of UAVs under adversarial environments. </div>
-<div id="mor2" style="display:none"> <strong> Introduction: </strong> One of the key aspects of researching Unmanned Aerial Vehicles (UAVs) is <strong> <i> how to enhance or fully guarantee their operational safety? </i> </strong> UAVs are particularly vulnerable to various malicious threats, such as disturbances, wind gusts, and cyberattacks.
+<div id="mor2" style="display:none"> <strong> Introduction: </strong> <br>
+One of the key aspects of researching Unmanned Aerial Vehicles (UAVs) is <strong> <i> how to enhance or fully guarantee their operational safety? </i> </strong> UAVs are particularly vulnerable to various malicious threats, such as disturbances, wind gusts, and cyberattacks.
 For example, in terms of cybersecurity, GPS sensors on UAVs can be easily compromised by cyberattacks, leading to significant degradation in operational performance, such as tracking a destination.
 To address this challenge, we aim to develop safety-critical control and assurance algorithms to enhance the operational safety of UAVs.

 <hr>
 <div style="text-align:center;">